 For a while, I have wanted to write a piece about traveling without kids.
 As moms nothing makes us feel guiltier than packing our bags and leaving the youngins to fend for themselves (in the capable hands of another adult of course).
 Still, there is a lot of benefit to getting away without your children.
+This is what makes corporate travel so great… the decision is taken out of your hands.
+Then again, I could always just say Jettly don’t let children on their jets (a white lie every now and again is not a bad thing).

 Alone Time is Good for You

 Sure you will miss the kids but guess what?
-Alone time is actual good for you.
+Alone time is actually good for you.
 Taking a break from your kids will actually give you time to remember who you are.
 Take a nap, sleep in, read a book, take a bath, or the big one; go to the bathroom with no one else watching.
-Trust me, by the end of the trip you will feel refreshed and ready to head back to motherhood and tiny people watching while you pee.
+Trust me, by the end of the trip, you will feel refreshed and ready to head back to motherhood and tiny people watching while you pee.

-Its Good for Them to Miss You
+It is Good for Them to Miss You

 Feeling under-appreciated?
 You won’t when you return from a weekend away without your kids.
 No matter how used to you cleaning, feeding and loving them they are, they will notice you are gone and so are their perfectly-cut-crustless-heart-shape-grilled-cheese sandwiches.